JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 etc. This is a dense representation of the polynomial.
-The order of the polynomial can be omitted in the constructor, which is then fixed by the length of the vector of coefficients; otherwise, it defines the maximum degree of the polynomial, and may be used to truncate it.
+The order of the polynomial can be omitted in the constructor, which is then fixed by the length of the vector of coefficients.
+If the length of the vector does not correspond with the `order`, `order` is used, which effectively truncates polynomial to degree `order`.

 ```@repl userguide
 Taylor1([1, 2, 3],4) # Polynomial of order 4 with coefficients 1, 2, 3
 Taylor1([0.0, 1im]) # Also works with complex numbers
-Taylor1(ones(8), 2) # Polynomial of order 2
+Taylor1(ones(8), 2) # Polynomial truncated to order 2
 shift_taylor(a) = a + Taylor1(typeof(a),5)  ## a + taylor-polynomial of order 5
 t = shift_taylor(0.0) # Independent variable `t`
 ```